Nonprofit Direct Mail: Is It A Dinosaur or Dynamite?

 While the visual aspect of branding is an important component of your fundraising success, it’s also important to keep the same brand messaging across all of your channels.

 Across every platform, the essential elements of these should be the same, especially within the same fundraising campaign.
-Keeping your messaging consistent makes sure your donors firmly understand your cause, the need, and the reasons why they should donate.
+Keeping your messaging consistent makes sure your donors have a clear understanding of your cause, the need, and the reasons why they should donate.

 Still, that doesn’t mean you should copy and paste the exact words from each channel onto the next.
 In fact, you should alter your copy depending on the channel.
 For example, text message appeals will be much shorter and more casual than your direct mail fundraising letters, and your Facebook posts shouldn’t just be an exact replica of your fundraising emails.
 Appropriately adjust your copy to fit the channel and its audience, but keep the essentials the same to maximize your campaign’s impact.